Canon 1200D vs 77D

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 77D has a touchscreen, while the 1200D has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The 77D has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1200D does not have a selfie-screen.

 Concerning the storage of imaging data, both the 1200D and the 77D write their files to SDXC cards.
+The 77D supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1200D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1200D and Canon EOS 77D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.